azan1416/azan1416/README.md

 - 👋 Hi, I’m @azan1416
-- 👀 I’m interested in Techh Domain
+- 👀 I’m interested in Tech Domain
-- 🌱 I’m currently learning mern Stack
+- 🌱 I’m currently learning mern Stack.
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 Feel Free to reach out to me at azanmd542@gmail.com
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...

 <!---
 azan1416/azan1416 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.